fringeus/jira-issue-key-checker/README.md

 # Jira Issue Key Checker - GitHub Action

-Checks If a PR contains its linked Jira issue key in both the title and the description.
+Checks If a PR contains its linked Jira issue key in the title.

 ## Inputs